hoang24/ece411-practicum/Practicum_Homework3.md

 **Requirements**

 A wall-mounted lockbox should hold about 5 kilograms.
 When people enter Pin/Password or FingerPrint the door should open/close within 10 seconds.
-Also, people can easily change Pin/Password by just entering old Pin/Password, press reset and enter new Pin/Password.
+Also, people can easily change Pin/Password by just entering old Pin/Password, press * key and enter new Pin/Password.

 **System Architecture**